Time to Check Out This Low-Priced Pot Stock

 A Major Opportunity on the Horizon

-Receiving an investment from a tobacco giant is certainly good news, especially when you take into account what Auxly has been working on.
+Receiving an investment from a tobacco giant is certainly good news, especially when you take into account what Auxly Cannabis Group Inc has been working on.

-You see, Auxly Cannabis Group Inc is preparing for what’s called the “second wave” of legalization.
-The Canadian government legalized recreational marijuana for adult use on October 17, 2018—that is referred to as the “first wave.”
+You see, Auxly is preparing for what’s called the “second wave” of legalization.
+The Canadian government legalized recreational marijuana on October 17, 2018.
+That is referred to as the “first wave.”
 This October, the country is expected to legalize derivative cannabis products such as concentrates, edibles, and topicals for recreational use—the second wave.

 The neat thing about derivatives is that they tend to have much higher margins than dried cannabis flower.
-Therefore, once these products get legalized this fall, Auxly Cannabis Group Inc could improve not just its revenue, but also its profitability.
+Therefore, once these products get legalized, Auxly could improve not just its revenue, but also its profitability.

 Ultimately, keep in mind that the stock market is facing a lot of uncertainly at the moment, and some analysts are forecasting a major downturn on the horizon.

-In the past, what we’ve seen is that when there is a pullback in the overall market, investors tend to first sell the stocks that went up the most.
-And since pot stocks have been some of the biggest gainers in the market for the past two years or so, the industry could take a big hit if there’s a market correction.
+In the past, what we’ve seen is that, when there is a pullback in the overall market, investors tend to first sell the stocks that went up the most.
+And since pot stocks have been some of the biggest gainers for the past two years or so, the industry could take a big hit if there’s a market correction.

 Still, the growth theme at Auxly Cannabis Group Inc remains intact.
 And the investment from a major tobacco company should boost its competitiveness in the business.
 In the long run, CBWTF stock investors could get rewarded big time.